ethaniccc/Esoteric/README.md

 - [ ] Banwaves - for the memes.
 - [ ] Discord webhook alerts.
 - [ ] Commands to edit alert delay, turn on/off alerts, and get player logs.
+- [ ] Create a functional exempt list for each detection.

 ## Detections
 These are a list of the current detections Esoteric has, along with descriptions of those checks.